mateeeeeee/Adria-DX11/README.md

 # Adria-DX11

 Graphics engine written in C++/DirectX11.
+For successful build you will need textures that you can find [here](https://github.com/mateeeeeee/Adria-DX11/releases/tag/1.0).

 ## Features
 * Entity-Component System